 The ‘Joint Understanding between PNG and Australian on the Kokoda Track and Owen Stanley Ranges’, signed in 2008, is no longer relevant due to:

-- the development of a Chinese funded $260 million dam on the Brown River (the Edevu Hydro Project) which has negated the need ‘to maintain the Brown River Catchment, given its national importance as a potential water and power supply from Port Moresby’[ii]; and
+- the opening of a Chinese funded $260 million dam on the Brown River (the Edevu Hydro Project) which has negated the need ‘to maintain the Brown River Catchment, given its national importance as a potential water and power supply from Port Moresby’[ii]; and

 - A recent expert review of the tentative listed sites for World Heritage in Papua New Guinea which concluded that the Interim Protection Zone (IPZ) developed by the Kokoda Initiative ‘has little prospect of being able to stand alone as a World Heritage nomination, at least on natural heritage values.
 Given the on-going threat to heritage values by mining and other development activities, no part of the Kokoda Track and Owen Stanley Ranges Tentative Listed area should be considered for formal nomination as a World Heritage area . . . ’[iii]